Alpha-00/MMBS/README.md

-# Minimize-MyBloggerSupporter
+# MMBS
- Handy tool to create blogger post for OMs
+Support only for Offlinemods.net